meklon/morphostain/README.md

-# DAB analyzer
+# MorphoStain
-Python soft for DAB-chromagen analysis.
-Software counts the stained area with DAB-chromagen using the typical immunohistochemistry protocols.
+Python soft for morphometric stain analysis.
+Software counts the stained area with determined stain (DAB-chromagen for example) using the typical immunohistochemistry protocols.
 After the analysis user can measure the difference of proteins content in tested samples.

 ### Application:
 Quantitative analysis of extracellular matrix proteins in IHC-analysis, designed for scientists in biotech sphere.
+Could be also used for general morphometric analysis.

 ### Requirements:
 Python 2.7 or Python 3.4-3.5